top of page

 "Hell's Angels" was inspired by the typical naming of American

-World Wars I and II, e.g., the Flying Tigers (American Volunteer Group) in Burma and China fielded three squadrons of
+in World Wars I and II, e.g., the Flying Tigers (American Volunteer

-P-40s and the third Squadron was called "Hell's Angels".
+Group) in Burma and China fielded three squadrons of P-40s, and the third Squadron was called "Hell's Angels".
 In 1930, the Howard Hughes film Hell's Angels displayed extraordinary and dangerous feats of aviation, and it is believed that the World War II groups who used that name based it on the film.

-The Hells Angels are often depicted in semi mythical romantic fashion, like the 19th century James Younger Gang:
+The Hells Angels are often depicted in semi-mythical romantic fashion, like the 19th-century James Younger Gang:

-free spirited, iconic, bound by brotherhood and loyalty.
+iconic, bound by brotherhood and loyalty.
 At other times, such as in the 1966 Roger Corman film The Wild Angels, they are depicted as violent and nihilistic, little more than a violent criminal gang and a scourge on society.

 "Angels Forever, Forever Angels"